-Q. Can you draw this Network Diagram for Task 1C without crossing the links (no links crossing each other)?
+You can notice that in this network diagram the links are crossing each other.
+Can you draw this Network Diagram for Task 1C without crossing the links (no links crossing each other)?

 If one could divide the region in five parts such that each of them is a neighbour of all the others, then the Network Diagram would look like this.
-But in this diagram, one link is crossing other links, which we said earlier wasn't allowed.
-Through multiple trials, students will realise that it is impossible to draw a Network Diagram where all 5 nodes are joined to each other through links but no link crosses others.
+But in this diagram, one link is crossing other links, which we said earlier weren't allowed.
+Through multiple trials, students will realise that it is impossible to draw a Network Diagram where all five nodes are joined to each other through links but no link crosses others.

-Task 3: Colouring Maps

-Task 3A: Another country!
+Task 3: Colouring Maps Task 3A: Another country!